Xetibo/ReSet-Doc/sections/existing_plugin_functionality/keyboard.typ

 uses DConf for setting the keyboard layouts.
 Combined with the DConf crate, which provides Rust bindings to DConf, the plugin can read the keyboard layouts
 @dconf_rs.
-This returns a string that needs to be parsed to get the keyboard layout and variant, which can be done with a simple regex.
+This returns a string that needs to be parsed to get the keyboard layout and variant, which can be done with a simple Regex.

 #subsubsubsection("KDE")
 KDE stores its keyboard configurations in a file called kxkbrc.
 This text file is located in the config folder of the user and can be read using kreadconfig6 and written to using kwriteconfig6.
-These are tools provided by KDE to modify settings @kdeconfig.
-Unfortunately, no Rust crate provides bindings to these tools, so the plugin would have to use the Command.
+These are tools provided by KDE to modify settings. @kdeconfig Unfortunately, no Rust crate provides bindings to these tools, so the plugin would have to use the command.

 There was also a DBus interface that could be used to fetch keyboard layouts, but there was no way to set them.